 For a comprehensive audit, a statistically significant sample size will be calculated which will be directly proportional to the number of passengers on board.
-The failure threshold for a comprehensive audit is 95%
+The failure threshold for a comprehensive audit is below 95%.

-At the start of the season, visiting vessels have a 'comprehensive' passenger audit.
-Providing vessels get above 95% in a comprehensive audit, for subsequent visits, they can have a 'basic' audit.
+At the start of the season, all visiting vessels will have a 'comprehensive' passenger audit.
+Providing vessels get above 95% success in a comprehensive audit, for subsequent visits they can have a 'basic' audit.

-After all audits, feedback if provided to the vessel (EL or responsible person)
+After all audits, feedback will be provided to the vessel (EL or responsible person).

-If an audit (basic or comprehensive) is failed, the next visit a comprehensive audit is undertaken.
-However, there is no specific requirement to come to KEP first
+If an audit (basic or comprehensive) is failed, the next visit a comprehensive audit will be undertaken.
+However, there is no specific requirement to come to KEP first.